Susanna Truong Table Mountain

 What are the challenges?

-I genuinely believe we are able to provide better, commercially sound, legal advice as a result of our understanding of the day to day technical and commercial issues encountered by the client.
+I genuinely believe we are able to provide better, commercially sound, legal advice as a result of our understanding of the day-to-day technical and commercial issues encountered by the client.
 This has certainly contributed to my development into a well-rounded lawyer.

 What training and support has Systech given you?

-Having started with the firm as a paralegal in 2014, Systech’s support and training has been instrumental to my development and I can confidently say it has made me the lawyer I am today.
+Having started with the firm as a paralegal in 2014, Systech’s support and training has been instrumental to my development, and I can confidently say it has made me the lawyer I am today.

 Throughout the years, Systech has provided training weekends, sponsored me for a 3 year Masters in Construction Law and Arbitration and supported me in obtaining my Fellowship to the Chartered Institute of Arbitrators, all with a view of developing my specialism in this area of law.